olvaffe/olv-notes/linux/kernel/time.md

     - on arm64, this is called when a core receives `IPI_TIMER`
 - `tick_check_new_device` checks if a new clockevent dev is a better fit for the current cpu and switches to it for ticks
+  - `tick_check_replacement`
+    - clockevent dev can be cpu local or not, depending on its cpumask
+    - non-local device could be treated as a local one if it can set irq affinity
+    - if a device is cpu local, and better than the current one, goes on
   - if it is the first device, `tick_do_timer_cpu` is set to the cpu and the mode is set to `TICKDEV_MODE_PERIODIC`
   - `tick_setup_periodic` may switch the clockevent dev to